|

 that my electrical day rate reading is exactly the same as it was a year ago.

-quid back off of the gas bill, and I’ve got to arrange with them to have a
+fifty quid back off of the gas bill, and I’ve got to arrange with them to

-new leccie meter fitted.
-It wasn’t that long ago
+have a new leccie meter fitted.
+It wasn’t that long

-that they replaced the leccie meter because it was
+ago that they replaced the leccie meter because it

-broken.
-I suppose fifty quid from the gas bill is better than a kick up the
+was broken.
+I suppose fifty quid from the gas bill is better than a kick up

-bum, but there’s no denying that I was hoping for a better result than that.
+the bum, but there’s no denying that I was hoping for a better result than

-And then to add insult to injury I received an email telling me that my gas
+that.
+And then to add insult to injury I received an email telling me that my

 I’ll do that in the morning.

-reminder from the electoral register.
-That’s cheeky of them – I sent in their
+electoral register.
+That’s cheeky of them – I sent in their first letter and

-first letter and I completed the form on-line too.
-Nice to know their
+I completed the form on-line too.
+Nice to know their system’s not working.

 A letter